00-Evan/00-Evan.github.io/_posts/2019/2019-09-17-coming-soon-to-shattered-new-foes.md

 ---
 title: "Coming Soon to Shattered: New Foes!"
-excerpt: "0.7.5 is the first in a series of two updates that are aimed at improving and expanding the enemies within the dungeon."
+excerpt: "0.7.5 is the first in a series of two updates that are aimed at improving and expanding the enemies within the dungeon.
+In 0.7.5, I'm expanding the early stages of the game by focusing on the sewers and prison."

 header:
   image: /assets/images/2019/2019-09-17/header.png